 While US Vice President Mike Pence’s target for a US human landing on the surface of the Moon was doubted by some – not least because a lunar lander would take years to develop – now there could be a solution.
-Amazon billionaire Jeff Bezos has revealed in a presentation in Washington DC that his Blue Origin space company is close to completing the design of its Blue Moon lunar landing vehicle.
+Amazon billionaire Jeff Bezos has revealed, in a presentation in Washington DC, that his Blue Origin space company is close to completing the design of its Blue Moon lunar landing vehicle.

-The lander employs a new BE-7 engine which will use liquid hydrogen and LOx (liquid oxygen) as its propellants, the idea being that water ice detected in shadowed craters at the lunar poles could easily be turned into these so that eventually it could be relaunched as a reusable lander into orbit.
-The other advantage that the combination has is that it can be used as a fuel cell power system, to allow a 2.5 kW power supply during lunar nights when alternative solar arrays would not work.
+The lander employs a new BE-7 engine, which will use liquid hydrogen and LOx (liquid oxygen) as its propellants.
+The idea is that water ice detected in shadowed craters at the lunar poles could easily be turned into these so that eventually it could be relaunched as a reusable lander into orbit.
+The other advantage of this combination is that it can be used as a fuel cell power system, allowing a 2.5 kW power supply during lunar nights when alternative solar arrays would not work.

 The problem for this cryogenic propellant combination is storage.
 Liquid Hydrogen has to be kept below 252 degrees Celsius to minimise boil off.
 According to reports, Jeff Bezos did not mention when the first flight of the Blue Moon would take place but is said to be aiming for 2024.